Fleetwood Mac's Christine McVie dies at 79

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The 79-year-old died peacefully in her sleep on Wednesday, her family said in a statement posted on the singer's Facebook page.
+The 79-year-old died peacefully in her sleep on Wednesday after a short illness, her family says.

 Fleetwood Mac, whose name was inspired by the surnames of its founders - bassist John McVie and drummer Mick Fleetwood - formed in 1967 but had many members come and go over the years.